AltinxSalihu/AltinxSalihu/README.md

 Hi!
 My name is Altin Salihu
 ========================================================================================================================================

-🌍 Emerging frontend developer based in Kosovo.
+🌍 Emerging frontend developer based in Kosovo, currently dedicated to advancing my proficiency in JavaScript and TypeScript development, with a keen focus on honing my skills in these pivotal programming languages.
 <br/>

 ### Skills